simplify20/PowerfulRecyclerViewAdapter/README.md

 ##PowerfulRecyclerAdapter

-An implement for RecyclerView.Adapter that supports any kind of list items, is a common Adapter.
+An implementation for RecyclerView.Adapter that supports any kind of list items, is a common Adapter.

 ###Features